lulzzz/cloud-custodian-pipeline-sample/docs/setup.md

 ## Azure resources

 The pipeline needs a few Azure resources to execute and aggregate policy results.
-These are lined out in further detail in [`setup.md`](/../docs/setup.md) folder, and are described in code at [/src/setup](/src/setup).
+These are lined out below and are described in code at [/src/setup](/src/setup).
 To get started quickly you can use the provided `setup.sh` helper script inside Azure Cloud Shell.

 This script will create